Waiting area with door open

 Sometimes, it’s not just what you eat or drink but how you behave.
 If you get anxious about finding a restroom, anxiety can make you feel like you need to go more often.
 When you think about needing to pee, it is often as if your brain convinces your bladder it’s full.

 Taking regular pit stops and planning them can help reduce anxiety.
 Be mindful of not overdrinking – especially just before you hit the road.
-Also, try not to hold it for too long, as this can weaken your bladder muscles over time.
+Also, try not to hold it too long, as this can weaken your bladder muscles over time.

 Physiological Aspects